 Several of our Intervals customers and blog readers have been asking about our past experience creating Time and Materials contracts for client web site design and development.
 Questions about contract terms, amount of detail, formatting, delivery, signing and payment.

-To help answer those questions, and get you started with a strong foundation, we’re offering our Time and Materials contract, in addition to our previously posted Maintenance contract, for free download.
+To help answer those questions, and get you started with a strong foundation, we’re offering our Time and Materials contract template, in addition to our previously posted Maintenance contract, for free download.
 Take it, read it, modify it, use it.
 Our Time and Materials contract template has been used for hundreds of projects, and with a few modifications, should provide a sufficient starting point for your next project.

 Bear in mind that this contract is five years old, created during a time when today’s popular open source alternatives we’re still in their infancy, or didn’t exist at all.
 A time when most web sites were built custom to the client’s needs.
 Our Time and Materials contract template will require some tweaking to get it to work for your next web development project.
 For example, the custom content management module has now been rendered unnecessary by the likes of WordPress and Drupal.

 We created this contract for one simple reason.
 We had too many problems with fixed bid projects — most of them all too common in the web development industry.
 Misinterpreting scope, last minute changes in scope, technology becoming obsolete, new technology becoming mandatory, changes in the client’s vision as they gain greater understanding of the web, unforeseen implementation problems with third-party vendors.
 The list goes on (We’ll get more into why flat bids suck later.)